TRUSTED RESPONSIVE CARING CREATIVE

-North Herts Centre for Voluntary Service (NHCVS) is a membership organisation that provides support for local charities, community groups and new start up projects in order to help them carry out their work effectively, and ensure that they are well represented.
+North Herts and Stevenage CVS is a membership organisation that provides support and representation for local charities, community groups and new start up projects in order to help them carry out their work effectively.

 There has been a long history of community activity in the North Herts area: